jmservera/private-webapp/README.md

 The repository includes several scripts to automate setup and management tasks:

 - [`scripts/install-packages.sh`](scripts/install-packages.sh): Installs dependencies and configures GitHub Actions runners on the VM.
+By default, it creates two runner instances for parallel CI/CD jobs.
-- [`scripts/create-sql-user.sh`](scripts/create-sql-user.sh): Initializes the SQL database and configures managed identity access.
+- [`scripts/create-sql-user.sh`](scripts/create-sql-user.sh): Initializes the SQL database and configures the managed identity access.
+Uses a trick to avoid needing a highly privileged user for adding the managed identity to the database.
-- [`scripts/set-github-vars.sh`](scripts/set-github-vars.sh): Sets GitHub repository variables required for CI/CD workflows.
+- [`scripts/set-github-vars.sh`](scripts/set-github-vars.sh): Sets GitHub repository variables required for CI/CD workflows after running `azd up`.
+Then it launches the CI/CD pipeline.
-- [`scripts/uninstall-action-runnner.sh`](scripts/uninstall-action-runnner.sh): Removes GitHub Actions runners from the VM (optional cleanup).

 These scripts are automatically executed during deployment and VM provisioning.

 ## Next Steps

 - Customize the frontend and backend applications as needed.
-- Monitor application health and telemetry via Azure Application Insights.
 - Regularly review and update dependencies using Dependabot ([`.github/dependabot.yml`](.github/dependabot.yml)).